Skip to main content

 • interactionType: Interaction type of payload.

-• requestId: Matching request ID from request.
+• requestId: A unique ID assigned to the request.

 • authentication: